 That's right.

-Uh neither be thou envious against the workers of iniquity.
+Neither be thou envious against the workers of iniquity.

-It begins with fret not.
+It begins with, fret not.

-Uh there is nothing to fear.
+There is nothing to fear.

-It this is one of his favorite psalms that he would be reading them out, and then they would sing out the either the cover version or the uh the Scottish metrical version.
+And even in the American Civil War, Stonewall Jackson, this is one of his favorite psalms that he would be reading them out, and then they would sing out either the cover version or the Scottish metrical version.

-They would be singing, and you can only imagine what it would sound like.
+And you can only imagine what it would sound like.

 It's wonderful.

-This this we are as grass.
+This we are as grass.

 That's right.